dressedinblack5/rk-r65/README.md

 The Royal Kludge RKR65 is a 66-key RGB backlit mechanical keyboard with Chartreuse, Brown, or Blue switches.
 It offers a gasket structure for a soft typing experience, knob volume adjustment, ergonomic design, hot-swappable keys and QMK support.

 I acquired this beauty from MercadoLibre, Argentina and sadly RK official site no longer provide a functional software, so I remapped both ISO key and RGB matrix layout based on QMK documentation.
-This batch seems not to provide VIA support, although Chromium based browsers manage to detect it (Firefox needs WebHID extension) and ```VIA_ENABLE = yes``` entry is set in rules.mk.
+This batch seems not to provide VIA support, although Chromium based browsers manage to detect it (Firefox needs WebHID extension installed) and ```VIA_ENABLE = yes``` entry is set in rules.mk.

 Special thanks to @sdk66 for sharing the initial firmware files, @NieblaDev and @iamdanielv for fixing a major portion of the code.
 QMK of course!

-> [IMPORTANT!]
+> [IMPORTANT]
 > This branch only contains files for the **wired ISO-layout** version of the Royal Kludge R65.
 > **DO NOT** flash this firmware if your keyboard has wireless capabilities.
 > **DO NOT** flash this firmware if you're unsure of your keyboard's variant/don't know much about keyboard modification.